bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_main.md

 # Add menu entry to sidebar.
-[menu.statistical]                       # name of menu section (main module) name = "Spectrum estimation"        # name of this item in that menu weight = 60                           # location in that menu
+[menu.statistical]                       # name of menu section (main module) name = "Spectral estimation"        # name of this item in that menu weight = 60                           # location in that menu

 +++